The Growing Psychiatrist Shortage: Why It’s Happening & How Telepsychiatry Bridges the Gap

 During the pandemic, the U.S. government relaxed some restrictions on telehealth to make it more widely available to Americans.
 These included removing Medicare’s telehealth restrictions and allowing telehealth physicians to prescribe controlled substances.

 Most of the pandemic-related changes have been extended, however, most of those extensions are expected to end this year.
 The American Medical Association is currently fighting to expand the U.S. telehealth policy and make many of the pandemic-related extensions permanent.
+There is also a great potential for the use of AI and digital health tools within telepsychiatry to complement in-person psychiatric services and provide even better mental health services to patients.

 With so much to gain through telepsychiatry and so much to lose with the current psychiatrist shortage, the need for continued investment in mental health provider training and telehealth infrastructure is more important than ever.
+Creating new residency slots is critical to producing more psychiatrists and increasing the number of specialists available to meet the growing demand.

 Closing the Psychiatrist Shortage Divide